Spomky-Labs/u2f-php/doc/PublicKeyCredentialCreation.md

 This parameter specify the preference regarding the attestation conveyance during credential generation.
 There are 3 possible values:

-* none: the Relying Party is not interested in authenticator attestation.
+* none: the application is not interested in authenticator attestation.
 For example, in order to potentially avoid having to obtain user consent to relay identifying information to the Relying Party, or to save a roundtrip to an Attestation CA.
-* indirect: the Relying Party prefers an attestation conveyance yielding verifiable attestation statements, but allows the client to decide how to obtain such attestation statements.
-The client MAY replace the authenticator-generated attestation statements with attestation statements generated by an Anonymization CA, in order to protect the user’s privacy, or to assist Relying Parties with attestation verification in a heterogeneous ecosystem.
-There is no guarantee that the Relying Party will obtain a verifiable attestation statement in this case.
+* indirect: the application prefers an attestation conveyance yielding verifiable attestation statements, but allows the client to decide how to obtain such attestation statements.
+The client MAY replace the authenticator-generated attestation statements with attestation statements generated by an Anonymization CA, in order to protect the user’s privacy, or to assist the application with attestation verification in a heterogeneous ecosystem.
+There is no guarantee that the application will obtain a verifiable attestation statement in this case.
 For example, in the case that the authenticator employs self attestation.
-* direct: the Relying Party wants to receive the attestation statement as generated by the authenticator.
+* direct: the application wants to receive the attestation statement as generated by the authenticator.

-Predefined constants are available through the `PublicKeyCredentialCreationOptions` class:
+Predefined constants are available through the `U2FAuthentication\Fido2\PublicKeyCredentialCreationOptions` class:

 * `PublicKeyCredentialCreationOptions::ATTESTATION_CONVEYANCE_PREFERENCE_NONE`
 * `PublicKeyCredentialCreationOptions::ATTESTATION_CONVEYANCE_PREFERENCE_INDIRECT`